kellymore/earthly-writing-assignment/readcsv.md

 ```

- For other edge cases in reading `csv` files using the Pandas library check out[this page](https://pandas.pydata.org/docs/reference/api/pandas.read_csv.html) the Pandas docs.
+ For other edge cases in reading `csv` files using the Pandas library check out [this page](https://pandas.pydata.org/docs/reference/api/pandas.read_csv.html) the Pandas docs.

 ## Up Next